NicoOhR/Sicarii/assets/haskellNN/haskellNN.md

 {{{assets/haskellNN/training.html}}}

-Every year, starting at December 1st, a new programming puzzle is published to adventofcode.com.
-Each puzzle contains in it two parts, and are almost always some of the best designed puzzles I play during the year.
-I typically solve Advent of Code in Haskell, since I find that the strictly functional nature of the language encourages more interesting solutions than the brute force calculations that are often possible.
-The Haskell itch came a little early this year and advent isn't starting for another... sorry? it's already December?
-Look I already wrote this intro and the scope of this project crept a little bit, so let's just agree to move on my inability to keep to self imposed deadlines yeah?
-Anyway, it didn't exactly sit right with me that I have never implemented a neural network from scratch by myself, and the fact that Haskell is pretty awesome for linear algebra stuff, as we will see, I figured it would be fun to go through the implementation of an NN in Haskell.
+It never exactly sat right with me that I have never implemented a neural network from scratch by myself, and the fact that Haskell is pretty awesome for linear algebra stuff, as we will see, I figured it would be fun to go through the implementation of a neural network in Haskell.
 This article assumes no knowledge of Haskell or machine learning, but does require some knowledge in calculus and linear algebra, and that you are familiar with *a* programming language.
 I hope to achieve two things in this article, firstly I want to demonstrate that the basic primitive of